 Oops.
 At the very least, Kim and I should have said something.

-We also should have come up with a better solution to the wedding speech problems than doing away with them entirely.
-For example, we could have given everyone a simple, short structure to follow—maybe one embarrassing anecdote and one piece of advice.
+In retrospect, we could have come up with a better solution to the problems with wedding speech than doing away with them entirely.
+For example, we could have given everyone a simple, short structure to follow—maybe one embarrassing anecdote, one piece of advice, and a one-minute time limit.
+Or something like that.

 ✓ Mostly Hit

 The food was delicious and we saved on extortionary wedding catering costs.
-The only downside was it took Kim, her mom, and her sister away from the reception to prepare.
+The only downside was it took Kim, her mom, and her sister away from the reception (i.e, taste test) to prepare.

 ✓ Related Huge Hit: